eraofchaos/eraofchaos.github.io/heroes/Rashka.md

 ---
 title: "Rashka"
 permalink: /heroes/Rashka/
-excerpt: "Rashka uses intimidation to guide his troops to glory.
+excerpt: "Era of Chaos Rashka.
+Rashka.
+Rashka uses intimidation to guide his troops to glory.
 His tactics have been very effective so far."
 heroID: 60802
 last_modified_at: 2021-02-19
 locale: en